About Us

 The Future Skills Centre is dedicated to helping Canadians gain the skills they need to thrive in a changing labour market.

-We recognize that Canada’s economy is evolving rapidly as a result of technological, demographic, environmental, and geopolitical change.
-That change inevitably alters the nature of work—creating new opportunities, but also engendering new threats.
+We recognize that Canada’s economy is evolving rapidly as a result of technological, demographic, environmental and geopolitical change.
+That change inevitably alters the nature of work—creating new opportunities and also engendering new threats.

-FSC was conceived to address those opportunities and threats by fostering a more responsive skills development ecosystem.
-Our approach is outlined in our Strategic Plan, which articulates our vision for a more agile, adaptable workforce in Canada.
+FSC was conceived to address those opportunities and challenges by fostering a more responsive skills development ecosystem.
+Our approach is outlined in our Strategic Plan, which articulates our vision for a more agile and adaptable workforce in Canada.

-The Future Skills Centre is constantly looking ahead, gaining and sharing insights into the labour market of today and the future.
-Together with our partners we inform and support local approaches to skills development and employment training to help Canadians transition in a changing economy.
+We are constantly looking ahead, gaining and sharing insights to understand how global trends impact the labour market of today and the future.
+Together with our partners, we inform and support local approaches to skills development and employment training.

-The Future Skills Centre is a pan-Canadian initiative, connecting ideas and innovations generated across Canada so that employees and employers can succeed in the labour market, and to ensure that local, regional, and national economies thrive.
+As a pan-Canadian initiative, we connect ideas and innovations from across Canada to generate a robust evidence-base for decision makers so that workers and employers can succeed in the labour market and ensure that local, regional, and national economies thrive.

-We aim to help all Canadians benefit from effective skills development, and seek to ensure an inclusive approach to supporting underserved groups such as women, youth, Indigenous peoples, newcomers, racialized peoples, LGBTQ2S+ peoples, persons with disabilities, veterans, and Canadians living in rural, remote, and Northern communities.
+We aim to help all workers in Canada benefit from effective skills development and training.
+We seek to ensure an inclusive approach to supporting underserved groups such as women, youth, Indigenous Peoples, newcomers, racialized peoples, LGBTQ2S+ peoples, persons with disabilities, veterans, and Canadians living in rural, remote, and Northern communities.

 Mission